Does My Dog Really Need a Yearly Vet Visit?

 I know many people accept the need for that first heartworm test, but balk at subsequent ones.
 They argue that they’ve given the medications as prescribed and their pets should be heartworm-free.
 Problem is, we’re only human.
-Studies shows that about a quarter of all pets don't get all their heartworm doses, leaving room for infestation.
+Studies show that not all pets get all their heartworm preventive doses, leaving room for infection.
 Your veterinarian needs to make sure your pet isn’t carrying these parasites despite your best intentions.
 That means you’ll need to take him in for a heartworm test at regular intervals.

 Finally, there’s the question of where you buy your medications.
 These days it’s relatively easy to buy prescription medications from questionable Internet suppliers.
 The temptation to do so can be very strong, especially when money is tight.
 But the U.S. Food and Drug Administration warns against such purchases, noting that these operations may be selling expired, counterfeit or contaminated drugs.
 Not good!
 Work with your veterinarian to make sure your pet is taking the right medications and that you’re getting them from a reliable supplier.

 In the interests of your pet’s health and your bank account, may I suggest a compromise?
 Schedule that all-important wellness check, and then ask your veterinarian about cost-saving options, such as price matching (some vets do), or writing a prescription for a reputable local or online pharmacy.
 Even better, your veterinarian may offer competitive prices through an Internet shopping portal.